 Hi, my name is Jacek, and I love Excel.
 I hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
 If you have any questions about the project finance models in particular or financial analysis in general, don’t hesitate to get in touch.

 Click here if you would like to book my One-to-One Financial Modelling Crash Course.
 For more Financial Modelling Tutorials, visit this page.
 If you are looking for help with financial modelling or cash flow forecasting, see my Financial Modelling and Forecasting Consulting services here.

 How to Create a Cash Flow Forecast in Excel – learn more about creating a cash flow forecast in Excel, focusing on building a scenario analysis, return on equity calculator, and user growth assumptions.

-Learn More on How to Build a Financial Model with Debt Financing in Excel – in this tutorial, I will take you through building a debt model in more debt, and you will learn how to calculate debt in Excel using cash flow’s projected revenues.
+Learn More about How to Build a Financial Model with Debt Financing in Excel – in this tutorial, I will take you through building a debt model in more debt, and you will learn how to calculate debt in Excel using cash flow’s projected revenues.